 Monthly Debt Service

-Monthly debt service is something that underwriters look at when reviewing loan applications.
+Monthly debt service (or debt-to-income ratio) is something that underwriters look at when reviewing loan applications.
 It is the total amount of minimum payments you must make to stay current on all of your loans, credit cards, and lines of credit.

 Typically, credit card companies will have a minimum payment due of 2% to 3% of your statement balance.
 And this amount generally won’t go lower than $25.

 When you pay off your credit card in full before the statement closes, since there is no balance, there is no minimum payment due.
 Therefore, your debt service will be that much lower.